Cordon (TV series): Plot

-Cordon begins with the arrival of an illegal Iranian immigrant in a container, in Antwerp, Belgium.
+Cordon begins with the arrival of an illegal Afghan immigrant in a container, in Antwerp, Belgium.
 Shortly afterward, he visits the fictional National Institute of Infectious Diseases (NIID) in the city to get inoculated against local infections.
 Police Commissioner Lex Faes is informed by higher authorities that he must arrest the immigrant at his relatives' home.
 Faes sends his best friend, Inspector Jokke Deelen, to pick up the suspect and take him to NIIDA.
 However, after the immigrant is in custody, Faes is told the man might have a viral infection, so Jokke is ordered to remain at the center.

 Subsequently, the city neighborhood around the center is sealed off from the outside world to contain the virus.
 Shipping containers are placed across the entrance to all road junctions.
 Three gates (sluices) control access through which medical supplies and food are sent.
 Faes is placed in control of the southern section of the cordon.
 However, adding to his problems is the knowledge that his girlfriend is trapped at her place of work within the cordon.

 As people start to become seriously ill with the virus and start dying, public order begins to break down within the containment area.
 Murder, violence, and theft take hold.
 Criminals seize control of the food distribution centers while others break into properties or rob from the weak.
 Meanwhile, a jaded journalist takes the persona The Horsemen, blogging about the unfolding disaster.
 He soon discovers that the official line coming from Sabine Lommers, the Minister for Health, is not the whole truth.
 With the help of Faes, he discovers that the virus was not brought into Antwerp by the Afghan immigrant; its origin was more likely NIID, itself.